 Specialty Wood Products Partnership reports

 The Specialty Wood Products Research Partnership (SWP) is a partnership between Government and industry which aims to develop a high-value specialty wood products industry based on alternatives to radiata pine, namely Douglas-fir, eucalypts and cypresses.
+The NZ Farm Forestry Association, as a partner, are a significant contributor to the specialty wood products industry.
 Forestry is New Zealand’s third largest primary export earner, but it relies heavily on a single species, radiata pine.
-This leaves the industry vulnerable to fluctuations in demand, unable to capitalise on some market opportunities, and, with such large areas of a single species, at…
+This leaves the industry vulnerable to fluctuations in…

 - SWP technical reports by date